grpc/proposal/A80-pid.md

 }
 ```

+The proposal is to make `wrrCallbacks` public.
+Even though this introduces new public API there are a few reasons that can justify this decision:
+* The interface is concise and generic.
+* Besides PID there are other cases when people need to fork `wrr`.
+Spotify [uses](https://www.youtube.com/watch?v=8E5zVdEfwi0) ORCA based custom gRPC load balancer to reduce cross-zone traffic.
+We are also considering incorporating things like latency and cross-az penalty in our load balancing decisions.
+With the proposed `wrrCallbacks` interface use-cases like this can be covered easily, as users have full control over LB weights.
+At the same time users don't have to write their own EDF scheduler and handle details related to subchannel management and interactions with resolvers.
+* Existing ORCA extensibility points don't cover such use-cases.
+We can have custom utilization metric, but what we need is the ability to combine server metrics with the client-side view to generate the resulting weight.

 ### Dealing with Oscillations

 One of the main challenges with the pid balancer is the potential for oscillations.
 Several factors influence this likelihood: